vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/comment.md

 ## Intro

-The theme provide comment support using `vuepress-plugin-comment2`, and it pass `themeConfig.plugin.comment` to the plugin as options.
+The theme provide comment support using `vuepress-plugin-comment2`, and it pass `plugin.comment` in theme options to the plugin.

 `vuepress-plugin-comment2` currently supports 3 comment services: